stanford-earth/matson/README.md

 Run 'grunt devmode' to watch files, process scss to css and perform other tasks.

 ### Adding new files
-If you add a partial "\_newfile.scss" inside scss/components folder, it will be included automatically.
+If you add a partial "src/scss/components/\_newfile.scss" you should add it to the @import list in components.scss

 Remember that each new scss file to be processed needs to be added specifically to the gruntfile at the root of the theme folder.